Earthquake Prone Buildings

 An earthquake-prone building can be bought or sold just like any other building.

-The new owner will become responsible for the seismic strengthening, therefore it is recommended that purchasers undertake independent investigations prior to purchasing a property that is likely to be earthquake-prone.
+The new owner will become responsible for the seismic strengthening.
+You should therefore carry out independent investigations before purchasing a property that is likely to be earthquake-prone.

-Buildings being altered may require additional upgrade work carried out on them in additional to strengthening work in respect of provisions relating to means of escape from fire and access and facilities for people with disabilities (refer s133AT of the Building Act 2004 for details).
+Buildings being altered may need additional upgrade work carried out on them in additional to strengthening work.
+If so, this will relate to means of escape from fire and access and facilities for people with disabilities (see s133AT of the Building Act 2004 for details).

 Disputing the earthquake-prone classification

-If you are still unhappy with Council’s decision you can ask the Ministry of Business, Innovation and Employment to make a determination on whether your building is earthquake-prone.
+If you are still unhappy with our decision you can ask the Ministry of Business, Innovation and Employment to make a determination on whether your building is earthquake-prone.

 Exemptions and extensions

-Building owners can apply for an exemption or extension under certain circumstances.
+You can apply for an exemption or extension for earthquake-prone buildings in some situations.

-Application can be made for an exemption from strengthening works for an earthquake-prone building you will need to show that your building is
+For an exemption from strengthening works for an earthquake-prone building you will need to show that your building is

 - poses a low risk of injury to people and damage to other property in the event of an earthquake.

-An application can be made for a 10 year extension to complete strengthening works for an earthquake-prone building that is:
+You can make an application for a 10 year extension to complete strengthening works for an earthquake-prone building that is

 - a Category 1 listed building, or